Shenfield Cricket Club

 Shenfield Cricket Club was founded in 1921, the ground then being located opposite the Rose Inn.

-The objects of the Club are exactly the same as when founded in 1921, and they are to provide facilities for the playing of cricket and such other ancillary activities, for the benefit of the members.
+The objectives of the Club are exactly the same as when founded in 1921, and they are to provide facilities for the playing of cricket and such other ancillary activities, for the benefit of the members.

 The name of Courage has been synonymous with Shenfield Cricket Club since its inception, Raymond Courage being President until his death in 1952.